 One thing I surely noticed is that when my kids have received numerous toys on a regular basis, they began not to take care of them much; they seemed to think it was ok to break something because they soon would get something new.
 They also began to expect new toys more often.
 I see that fewer toys make them appreciate and care for them as “special.”
 The fact is that kids cannot learn to value anything if there is always a replacement.

 Having fewer toys makes kids develop more interest in art, reading, writing and painting.
 They also become more resourceful.
 I have seen how my kids absolutely can spend hours reading, dancing and creating things with pillows and blankets now that we don’t have so many toys around.
+They love painting and doing finger games with yarn.
 This also means they bond as siblings and as a team to solve problems and play together.
 There is less bickering over a single toy, and they are always so proud of what they have accomplished.